 Stanford University is among your best bets if you're planning on studying Philosophy.
-Students who complete this degree state that they receive average early career income of philosophy and mid-career income of $89,142.
+Students from the Philosophy major at Stanford University get 27.5% above the average college graduate with the same degree.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 Stanford has a remarkable student-to-faculty ratio of 11:1, so students have lots of chances to network with their teachers.
 Is safety on campus a concern?
 You'll be happy to find out that Stanford University is known for a low crime rate.
 The scorecard provides a fantastic overview of Stanford University.